frederic-perez/AmE-dictionary/data/dictionary.md

 __abscond__ _v_ :three: (absconded) To leave quickly and secretly and hide oneself, often to avoid arrest or prosecution. _Syn_ go off, run off, decamp, bolt _Just as the case was about to go to trial, the lawyer panicked and absconded with his client’s money._
 __abseil__ _n, v_ :es: hacer rappel, bajar en la cuerda
 __absent-minded__ _adj_
+__absentee ballot__ _n_ A ballot marked and mailed in advance by a voter away from the place where he or she is registered.
 __absenteeism__ _n_ :four::pencil2: Habitual absence from work.
 If you’ve got no reason to skip school or work but you do it all the time anyway, you’ve go a bad case of absenteeism.
 __absinthe__ _n_ __1__ _(Brewing)_ A potent green alcoholic drink, technically a gin, originally having high wormwood content. __2__ _(Plants)_ Another name for wormwood.
 __absolve__ _v_